Software as a service — Israel to end licensing agreement with Microsoft

 Microsoft in Israel declined to comment.” — Reuters

-Windows 10 was and just might be the very end of any competitive Operating System builds from Microsoft.
+Windows 10 just might be the very end of any competitive Operating System builds from Microsoft.

 Microsoft was founded by Bill Gates and Paul Allen on April 4, 1975, to develop and sell BASIC interpreters for the Altair 8800.
 It rose (sic) to dominate the personal computer operating system market with MS-DOS in the mid-1980s, followed by Microsoft Windows.